archiboi69/archestra/draft_text_v2.md

 ## Institutional and Perception Objectives

-To overcome institutional barriers to cooperative housing, the project will emphasise community benefit through developing commercial or mixed-use spaces that provide direct value to the surrounding neighborhood.
+To overcome institutional barriers to cooperative housing, the project will emphasise community benefit through developing additional spaces that provide direct value to the surrounding neighborhood.
 These spaces will create clear benefits for municipal stakeholders, potentially serving as a basis for negotiating favorable terms for land acquisition or regulatory approval.
 By demonstrating how collective self-development can contribute to broader urban revitalization, the project will position these initiatives as valuable partners in addressing municipal priorities.

 The project will identify specific provisions of the 2022 Housing Cooperatives Act that can be leveraged to facilitate implementation, creating a model for how future initiatives can navigate this relatively new legal framework.